bilgeozcay/bank_campaign/README.md

 # Business Objective
-The objective of this exercise is, using machine learning, coming up with model that tell us whether a customer would accept a bank product or not.
+The objective of this exercise is, using machine learning, to come up with a model that tells us whether a customer would accept a bank product or not.
 The product used in this case is a bank deposit account. <br>
 A bank can utilize this model before deciding to reach out to a customer, by measuring the likelihood of the customer accepting the offer or not. <br>
 This way, a bank can target customers who are likely to take the deposit product in their campaign and bank resources can be much more effectively deployed.